swayamswroopojha/SRam/README.md

  # ROW DECODER:

--> Here we have design 4:16 decoder using standard cell to select any of the column.
+-> Here we have design 4:16 decoder using standard cell to select any of the row.

+-> like example if we make the address 4-bit to 0,then first row is activated or if we make the address 4-bit to 1 then 15th row will be selected.

 -> Here we have used control signal.